NicodemusGurion/nicodemusgurion.github.io/islamic-dilemma.md

 # The Christian Islamic dilemma (or trilemma) {#christian}

+Surah 5:47 commands Christians to judge by the gospels.
+This leads to the following dilemma:

+> According to Surah 5:47, Christians must either obey Allah by rejecting Islam, or they are forced to disobey Allah by accepting Islam.
 There is no way that Christians can obey Islam.
-Either Christians must obey Allah by rejecting Islam, or Christians are forced to disobey Allah by accepting Islam.

 **Premise 1: Allah commands Christians to judge by the Gospel.**